Articles from 2024

 Every Failed AI Product Has the Same Root Cause

-After 12 years in ML and AI, I keep seeing the same failure pattern: teams that ship fast and iterate on vibes instead of building systematic evaluation systems.
-Evals are not a nice-to-have — they are the core competency of any serious AI product team.
+The same failure pattern shows up everywhere: teams shipping fast and iterating on vibes instead of building systematic evaluation.
+Evals aren't a nice-to-have.
+They're the core competency of any serious AI product team.

 ProductRead more →